grafana/writers-toolkit/docs/sources/style-guide/write-for-developers/index.md

 - Wrap lines at 80 characters.
 - When omitting code, use three dots (...).
 Don't use the ellipsis character (…).

 Introduce each code sample with a sentence or paragraph to establish its context.
-End the introduction with a colon if it immediately precedes the sample or a period if it doesn't.
+End the introduction with a colon if it immediately precedes the sample, or a period if it doesn't.

 ### Paths, filenames, and URLs